Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_x11.md

 ```

 A good rule of thumb for the `-j` (*jobs*) flag, is to have at least as many
-threads compiling Godot as you have cores in your CPU, if not one or two more.
+threads compiling Pandemonium as you have cores in your CPU, if not one or two more.
 Feel free to add the `-j` option to any SCons command you see below.

 If all goes well, the resulting binary executable will be placed in the